Nokia N95: Reception

 The N95 was much talked about after announcement but was initially viewed as a niche feature-packed device.
 However it became a huge sales success for Nokia when released in most regions.
 7 million Nokia N95 units were sold by the end of 2007.
 In its Q1 2008 report, Nokia claimed that 3 million N95 (including 8GB variant) units were shipped that quarter, bringing the total to at least 10 million.
 It managed to outsell rivals such as LG Viewty and iPhone.

 Its camera capabilities put it in competition with phones such as Sony Ericsson K850i.

 On 6 November 2007, AllAboutSymbian declared the N95 8GB as the "best smartphone ever".
 Years later on 24 January 2013, PC Magazine described the Nokia N95 as "One of the best smartphones in history on any platform".
+Gsmarena described N95 as "the best mobile phone on the market with no adequate competitors".

 A slightly improved model in a candybar form called Nokia N82 was released in late 2007.
 The next year saw the introduction of the Nokia N96.